biocore/cmi-workshops/docs/qiita-create-study.rst

 .. figure::  images/new_study_link4.png
    :align:   center

 Since we are using a practice set of data, under "Study Tags" write "Tutorial" and select "Save Tags".
+As part of our routine clean up efforts, this tag will allow us to find and remove studies and analyses generated using the template data and information.

 .. figure::  images/study_tag.png
    :align:   center